Parcel firms told to improve how they handle complaints

 Common problems disabled people experience include "couriers not allowing enough time at the door, parcels being left in inaccessible places, and operators not acting on specific delivery instructions provided to them".

-Firms must follow clear procedures to treat disabled customers fairly, including making sure customers can set out their needs and that couriers can follow those instructions.
+Under the proposals, firms will have to follow clear procedures to treat disabled customers fairly, including making sure customers can set out their needs and that couriers can follow those instructions.

+While the vast majority of the 10 million parcels scheduled for delivery every day arrive without incident, getting help when things go wrong can be frustrating.

+Even when the contact details of the delivery firms are accessible, resolving problems may take longer than the initial delivery timeframe.